dotnet/csharplang/proposals/format.md

 allocations during `string.Format` calls.
 In order to maintain efficiency such applications often need to abandon productivity features such as `params` and `string` interpolation and move to non-standard, hand coded solutions.

 Consider MSBuild as an example.
-This is written using a lot of modern C# features by developers who are concious of performance.
+This is written using a lot of modern C# features by developers who are conscious of performance.
 Yet in one representative build sample MSBuild will generate 262MB of `string` allocation using minimal verbosity.
-Of that 1/2 of the allocations are short lived alloctaions inside `string.Format`.
-These features would remove much of that on .NET Desktop and get it down to nearly zero on .NET Core due to the
+Of that 1/2 of the allocations are short lived allocations inside `string.Format`.
+These features would remove much of that on .NET Desktop and get it down to nearly zero on .NET Core due to the availability of `Span<T>`

 The set of language features described here will enable applications to continue using these features, with very little or no churn to their application code base, while removing the unintended allocation overhead in the majority of